marsiitr/Swarm_Robotics/README.md

 </p>

 ## Abstract
-*Swarm robotics is an approach to the coordination of the multiple robots as a system which consist of large numbers of mostly simple physical robots.
+Swarm robotics is an approach to the coordination of the multiple robots as a system which consist of large numbers of mostly simple physical robots.
 Only through their interactions a collective behavior emerges that is able to solve complex tasks.
 These characteristics lead to the main advantages of swarms: adaptability, robustness, and scalability.
-Under this excuse we made multiple bots which coordinate among themselves to form different shapes.*
+Under this excuse we made multiple bots which coordinate among themselves to form different shapes.

 ## Motivation
-*As swarm of ants work in unison to achieve an intimidating task, similarly multiple bots can work in unison to achieve a seemingly difficult task.
-As the newbies, out of curiosity we choose to work on the same.*
+As swarm of ants work in unison to achieve an intimidating task, similarly multiple bots can work in unison to achieve a seemingly difficult task.
+As the newbies, out of curiosity we choose to work on the same.

 ## Mechanical Aspect of the Design
-*This project consists of four mechanically identical bots which move in unison to form the shape specified by the user.
+This project consists of four mechanically identical bots which move in unison to form the shape specified by the user.
 But each of the bot has a unique identity because of the unique QR code pasted on its roof.
 Each bot has 2 sheets of ply one over the other with electrical components between them.
-A single bot consists of 2 normal wheels at the back, 1 castor wheel at the front and 2 L-brackets for holding motors in them.*
+A single bot consists of 2 normal wheels at the back, 1 castor wheel at the front and 2 L-brackets for holding motors in them.
 <p align="center">
   <img width="600" height="400" src="/Mechanical Design/Solidworks_design/CAD_and_circuit_images/Img1.jpeg">
 </p>

 ## Electronics Aspect of the Design
-*In each of the bot, the microcontroller used is ESP8266(NodeMCU).
+In each of the bot, the microcontroller used is ESP8266(NodeMCU).
 For angle detection fron the initial position for a particular bot, a gyroscope sensor(particularly
 MPU-92/65 is used.
-For controlling the motors, a motor driver(particularly L298) is used in each bot.*
+For controlling the motors, a motor driver(particularly L298) is used in each bot.
 <p align="center">
   <img width="600" height="400" src="/Mechanical Design/Solidworks_design/CAD_and_circuit_images/Img5.png">
 </p>
-<i>Initially each bot is set to a particular same direction, but when the user calls for a shape using a user friendy interface, each bot is assigned its final coordinates in the field of view of the overhead camera.
+Initially each bot is set to a particular same direction, but when the user calls for a shape using a user friendy interface, each bot is assigned its final coordinates in the field of view of the overhead camera.
 Thus each bot reaches to its final position one by one.
-And the final shape is achieved.</i>
+And the final shape is achieved.

 ## Cost Structure of the Components Used